 Nice city and its attractions

 Nice (Fr.
-Nice) is the seventh most populous urban area in France and the capital of the Alpes-Maritimes department.
-Part of French Riviera.
+Nice) is the seventh most populous urban area in France and the capital of the Alpes-Maritimes department in the Provence-Alpes-Côte d’Azur region.

 Located between sea and mountains, economic and cultural capital of the Côte d’Azur, Nice benefits from important natural assets.
 Tourism, commerce and administrations (public or private) occupy an important place in the economic activity of the city.
 It has the second largest hotel capacity in the country, which allows it to accommodate around four million tourists each year.
 It also has the third airport in France (the first in the provinces) and two convention centres devoted to business tourism.